How "Annabelle Comes Home" Fits Into "The Conjuring" Universe

 Annabelle Comes Home opens with the same scene as The Conjuring, but we see what happens immediately after the Warrens left the roommates and headed home with Annabelle in the backseat of their car.
 The couple's car mysteriously breaks down in front of a cemetery, where Lorraine is instantly contacted by the ghosts of the dead — who proceed to nearly kill Ed by pushing him in front of a speeding truck.

-The near-death experience makes Lorraine and Ed realize that Annabelle is really bad news, because she is basically a lightning rod for spirits both good and bad.
-They take Annabelle to a priest, who blesses her...but, realizing that it's not enough, they decide to use chapel glass to create a forever "home" for the doll.
+The near-death experience makes Lorraine and Ed realise that Annabelle is really bad news, because she is basically a lightning rod for spirits both good and bad.
+They take Annabelle to a priest, who blesses her...but, realising that it's not enough, they decide to use chapel glass to create a forever "home" for the doll.

 Some time passes, and the Warrens' young daughter Jodie (McKenna Grace) is home alone for the weekend with her babysitter Mary Ellen (Madison Iseman).
 After learning what the Warrens really do for work, Mary Ellen's friend Daniela (Katie Sarife) decides she must come over.
 Daniela recently lost her father, so she's eager to experiment with the occult in order to hopefully contact him from beyond the grave.
 Instead of reaching her dad, however, Daniela succeeds in opening up Annabelle's glass box, inadvertently releasing all the evil spirits that were once safely confined in the artifact room.